Howard Metzenbaum: Cleveland Stokers

 In January 1968 Metzenbaum and Bonda purchased the Cleveland Stokers soccer club from Cleveland Indians executives Vernon Stouffer and Gabe Paul.
 Under their leadership, the team played one year in the North American Soccer League, and even won their division, before departing the league due to differences in business philosophy with the other owners.

 Retirement

 After leaving the Senate in 1995, Metzenbaum served as the chairman of the Consumer Federation of America.
 He died at his home in Aventura, Florida on March 12, 2008.
-He was buried at Mayfield Cemetery in Cleveland Heights, Ohio.
+He is buried at Mayfield Cemetery in Cleveland Heights, Ohio.

 Denying urban legends to the contrary, Metzenbaum said he was never affiliated with the Communist Party.
 When the National Republican Senatorial Committee suggested in 1987 that he had "Communist sympathies", Chairman Rudy Boschwitz apologized for the smear.

 Metzenbaum's cousin James Metzenbaum was an Ohio attorney who wrote a text on zoning law and once ran for a seat on the Ohio Supreme Court.

 Personal life

-Metzenbaum married Shirley Louise Turoff (1923-2019) on 8 August 1946.
+Metzenbaum married Shirley Louise Turoff (1923–2019) on August 8, 1946.
 They had four daughters : Barbara, Susan, Shelley, and Amy.
 Susan married Joel Hyatt.